uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, Gates Commons on the 6th floor.
+Allen Center, Gates Commons on the 6th floor.

 **When**: 3:30 PM (Friday, April 29th 2011)